 \]

-Where \(f(Age, BMI)\) is a machine learning model that takes in the variables \(Age\), \(BMI\), and make a classification on whether someone has \(Hypertension\).
+where \(f(Age, BMI)\) is a function that represents a machine learning model that takes in the predictors \(Age\), \(BMI\), and make a prediction on one’s \(MeanBloodPressure\).
+We use some of the data to build this machine learning model:

 A machine learning model, such as the one described above, has two main uses:

-Classification and Prediction (Focus of this course): How accurately can we classify or predict the outcome?
+Classification and Prediction (Focus of this course): How accurately can we predict or classify the outcome?

-Prediction: Given a person’s \(Age, BMI\), predict the person’s \(BloodPressure\) value.
+Prediction: Given a person’s \(Age, BMI\), predict the person’s \(MeanBloodPressure\) value.
 The outcome is a continuous value.

 Inference (Secondary in this course): Which predictors are associated with the response, and how strong is the association?